The Pros and Cons of Using Stock Photography

 Despite stock houses profiting from their photos every year, most big agencies rarely touch them.
 But why is it so universally hated by the top dogs and loved by smaller shops?
 Before diving into the issues, let's look at what stock photography is.

 Stock photography is like clothing you buy off the rack at a popular department store.
-No matter how nice it looks, you won't be the only person wearing that design.
+No matter how beautiful it looks, you won't be the only person wearing that design.

 Stock photography is generally considered a poor substitute for a custom photo shoot.
 The shots are taken in advance and delivered "as is," leaving no chance to redirect the subject matter, adjust the lighting, or take the shot from a different angle.
 And that's just the beginning.
 Here are some of the biggest problems with stock photos and illustration:

-- Stock photographs can be bought by anyone.
-The big problem with this is brand identity.
+- Stock Photographs Can Be Bought by Anyone: The big problem with this is brand identity.
 If you produce anything using a stock photograph, be it a flyer or a billboard, you are using images available for anyone else to buy and use.
-Many smaller companies have seen their ads look and feel like ads from other companies because they contain the exact same images.
+Many smaller companies have seen their ads look and feel like ads from other companies because they contain the same images.
 That's not good for standing out.
 You can sometimes negotiate exclusive rights, but those rights come at a hefty price and will run out at some point.

-- Stock photography often is cliche.
-Look through any stock photo site and you will be bombarded with tired old images of businessmen balancing on tightropes, families laughing in front of TVs, and people pointing at something in the distance.
-If you have a great idea for a campaign, you almost certainly will not find it executed in a stock photo library.
+- Stock Photography Often Is Cliche: Look through any stock photo site, and you will be bombarded with tired old images of businesspeople balancing on tightropes, families laughing in front of TVs, and people pointing at something in the distance.
+If you have an excellent idea for a campaign, you almost certainly will not find it executed in a stock photo library.
 And if you do, remember that anyone can use it.

 Stock images do have their uses, which usually come down to speed, budget, and media.
 Here are some of the biggest advantages of stock photos and illustration:

-- Stock photos are great for comps and mock-ups.
-This is the biggest reason creatives like stock.
+- Stock Photos Are Great for Comps and Mock-Ups: This is the biggest reason creatives like stock.
 When you're dummying an idea for a client presentation, there's no time or money to do a shoot.
-In fact, it would be a waste of time when you consider how many ideas are presented.
+It would be a waste of time when you consider how many ideas are presented.
 You can get an idea across quickly by comping together various stock images to create a unique image.
 Of course, it's rough and low-resolution for any use, but it's enough to portray what the final image can look like.
 Stock photo libraries typically allow you to save low-res comps for free.

-- For brochures, websites, editorials, and smaller jobs, stock is fine.
-If you have a limited budget, stock can be a nice fallback for the promotional tactics that aren't getting mass media attention.
+- For Brochures, Websites, Editorials, and Smaller Jobs, Stock Is Fine: If you have a limited budget, stock can be a nice fallback for the promotional tactics that aren't getting mass media attention.
 Plus, you don't always need an expensive custom shoot to make your point.
 Take this article.
-The image comes from Getty, a huge stock library, and is a great way to lead into the subject matter.
+The image comes from Getty, a vast stock library, and is a great way to lead into the subject matter.
 An expensive shoot would be cost prohibitive and take way too long.

 The Two Main Types